rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.2.18/readme.md

 ## 2. Requirements

-**US 6.2.20:**  As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system.
+**US 6.2.18:**  As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system.

 **Acceptance Criteria:**

-- 6.2.181. | Admins can add new operation types with attributes like: Operation Name, Required Staff by Specialization, Estimated Duration.
+- 6.2.18.1. | Admins can add new operation types with attributes like: Operation Name, Required Staff by Specialization, Estimated Duration.

-- 6.2.182. | The system validates that the operation name is unique.
+- 6.2.18.2. | The system validates that the operation name is unique.

-- 6.2.183. | The system logs the creation of new operation types and makes them available for scheduling immediately.
+- 6.2.18.3. | The system logs the creation of new operation types and makes them available for scheduling immediately.

-- 6.2.184. | The patient must have access to the operation type history and past appointments much link with the issued operation type version when they were created.
+- 6.2.18.4. | The patient must have access to the operation type history and past appointments much link with the issued operation type version when they were created.

 **Dependencies/References:**

-This functionality does not have dependencies.
+This functionality is dependent on the creation of new operation types (5.1.20).

 **Client Clarifications:**